pateldeev/cs480Patel/README.md

 This uses the assimp library in conjunction with the magick++ image library to render an object exported from blendar.
 This program will only render objects with texture coordinates.
 To run this project ```cd PA6``` then follow the instructions in the README.md.

 ## PA7: Solar System - UNDER DEVELOPMENT
 This program is still being created.
+This renders a solar system simulation with all the planets and moons.
 To run this project ```cd PA7``` then follow the instructions in the README.md.